-PS&E Construction (Mount Vernon Av venue Bridge Project) Avoidance, Minimization, and/or Mitigation Measures Page # in Env.
+☐ Construction Mount Vernon Av /enue Bridge Project) EA 965120 BRLS-6507(003) Avoidance, Minimization, and/or Mitigation Page # in Environmental Analysis Source (Technical Study, Environmental Responsible for Development and/or If applicable, corresponding construction provision: Action(s) Taken to Measure Completed Environmental Co ompliance Measures Env.
 Doc.
-Environmental Analysis Source (Technical Study, Environmental Document, and/or Technical Discipline) Responsible for Development and/or Implementation of Measure Timing/ Phase If applicable, corresponding construction provision: (standard, special, non-standard) Action(s) Taken to Implement Measure Measur (Date a COMMUNITY CHARACTER AND COHESION • C-1: During construction, access to all properties will be maintained.
-2-23 2017 Supplemental Community Impact Assessment (CIA) San Bernardino County Transportation Authority (SBCTA) Following PS&E final design and prior to construction C-2 : SBCTA shall prepare a sensitive community outreach plan that will identify and develop outreach activities targeted to minority and low- income residents during the final design and implementation process for the project.
-Community outreach should include providing timely information about anticipated construction activities to affected citizens and adjacent property owners.
-Notification methods will include options that are readily available to the target population, such as multi-language fliers, mailers, and posters, as well as emails.
-2-23 2017 Supplemental CIA SBCTA Following PS&E final design and prior to construction See also measures R-1 , R-2 in Section 2.1.5.
-Reloc cations and Re eal Property Acquisition; EJ-1 in Section 2 2.1.6, Environmental Justice; UT- -1 and UT-2 in Section 2.1 .7 Utilities/Emergency Services; and d TR-2 in Section 2.1.8 T raffic/Trans Relocations and Real Property Acquisitions 1 - 1 R-1: In accordance with the federal Uniform Act, compensation for partial acquisition will be provided to eligible recipients.
-The Uniform Act provides for fair and equitable treatment of persons whose property will be acquired as a result of federally funded projects.
-The programs and assistance provided under the Uniform Act will be available to all eligible recipients without discrimination.
-For partial acquisition, compensation will be provided to eligible recipients for the portion of the property acquired.
-Additional compensation may be provided for any demonstrated damage to the remainder property will have little or no value or utility (i.e., an uneconomic remnant), then the property owner will have the option of either accepting full purchase of the remnant or keeping it.
-2-29 2011 EA/FONSI SBCTA Following PS&E final design and prior to construction R-2: An encroachment permit application will be submitted to the California Public Utilities Commission (CPUC) and BNSF during PS&E final design.
-Cooperative Agreement process, sixweek General Order (GO) 88-B application/request for authorization will commence during PS&E final design in compliance with GO 88-B: "Rules for Altering Public Highway-Rail Crossings" and will be finalized once concurrence of all parties (railroad, City and (CPUC) is obtained.
-The Cooperative Agreement and GO 88-B application will be coordinated with the CPUC's Rail Crossings Engineering Section.
-2-29 2011 EA/FONSI SBCTA Following PS&E final design and prior to construction R-3: SBCTA shall provide additional relocation assistance and counseling resources to persons and businesses beyond the requirements of the Federal Uniform Relocation Assistance and Real Properties Acquisition Policies Act, as amended, to ensure adequate relocation and a decent, safe, 2-30 2017 Supplemental CIA and 2018 Supplemental EA SBCTA Following PS&E final design and prior to construction ende Bridge Frojecty BRL3- 6507(003) Avoidance, Minimization, and/or Mitigation Measures Page # in Env.
-Doc.
-Environmental Analysis Source (Technical Study, Environmental Document, and/or Technical Discipline) Responsible for Development and/or Implementation of Measure Timing/ Phase If applicable, corresponding construction provision: (standard, special, non-standard) Action(s) Taken to Implement Measure Completed d Initials) Remarks Environmental Co YES ompliance NO and sanitary home for displaced residents.
+Document, and/or Technical Discipline) Implementation of Measure Timing/ Phase (standard, special, non-standard) Implement Measure (Date and Initials) Remarks YES NO and sanitary home for displaced residents.
 Spanish-speaking relocation assistance personnel will be required and will be provided by SBCTA.
 All eligible displacees will be entitled to moving expenses.
 All benefits and services will be provided equitably to all residential and business displacees without regard to race, color, religion, age, national origins, or disability, as specified under Title VI of the Civil Rights Act of 1964.
 All relocation activities will be conducted by the implementing agencies in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended.
-Environmental Justice EJ-1 : Actively and effectively engage all segments of the affected community with mechanisms to reduce cultural, language, and economic barriers to participation for example by providing bilingual materials on construction updates and detours, holding community meetings with bilingual facilitators, and holding meetings at a time convenient to the local community 2-36 2011 EA/FONSI SBCTA, Resident Engineer, and Contractor Following PS&E final design, prior to construction and during construction Utilities/Emergency Services UT-1: Implement a construction management program that maintains access to and from the project area community through signage, detours, flagmen, etc. 2-40 2011 EA/FONSI SBCTA, Resident Engineer, and Contractor Prior to any grading or construction activities UT-2: Coordinate with emergency services providers to ensure that alternative response routes to and from the project area community are in place during construction of the proposed project.
-2-40 2011 EA/FONSI SBCTA, Resident Engineer, and Contractor Prior to any grading or construction activities UT-3: Consult with local school officials to identify safe pedestrian and vehicular routes for students traveling to and from schools in the project area community during construction of the proposed project.
-2-40 2011 EA/FONSI SBCTA, Resident Engineer, and Contractor Prior to any grading or construction activities UT-4 : San Bernardino County Transportation Authority will coordinate all utility relocation work with the affected utility companies to ensure minimum disruption to customers in the service areas during construction 2-40 2011 EA/FONSI SBCTA, Resident Engineer, and Contractor Prior to any grading or construction activities UT-5: The potential for disruption or obstruction of emergency services access in the project area to occur as a result of construction activities will be avoided with the preparation of a Traffic Management Plan (TMP) and an Access Management Plan (AMP).
+Environmental Justice EJ-1: Actively and effectively engage all segments of the affected community with mechanisms to reduce cultural, language, and economic barriers to participation for example by providing bilingual materials on construction updates and detours, holding community meetings with bilingual facilitators, and holding meetings at a time convenient to the local community 2-38 2011 EA/FONSI SBCTA, Resident Engineer, and Contractor Following PS&E final design, prior to construction and during construction Utilities/Emergency Services Ī UT-1: Implement a construction management program that maintains access to and from the project area community through signage, detours, flagmen, etc. 2-42 2011 EA/FONSI SBCTA, Resident Engineer, and Contractor Prior to any grading or construction activities UT-2: Coordinate with emergency services providers to ensure that alternative response routes to and from the project area community are in place during construction of the proposed project.
+2-42 2011 EA/FONSI SBCTA, Resident Engineer, and Contractor Prior to any grading or construction activities UT-3: Consult with local school officials to identify safe pedestrian and vehicular routes for students traveling to and from schools in the project area community during construction of the proposed project.
+2-42 2011 EA/FONSI SBCTA, Resident Engineer, and Contractor Prior to any grading or construction activities UT-4: San Bernardino County Transportation Authority will coordinate all utility relocation work with the affected utility companies to ensure minimum disruption to customers in the service areas during construction 2-42 2011 EA/FONSI SBCTA, Resident Engineer, and Contractor Prior to any grading or construction activities UT-5: The potential for disruption or obstruction of emergency services access in the project area to occur as a result of construction activities will be avoided with the preparation of a Traffic Management Plan (TMP) and an Access Management Plan (AMP).
 These plans will be written by the San Bernardino County Transportation Authority and approved by Caltrans' traffic operations staff.
 The TMP will include a public awareness campaign to ensure that the public is aware of when and where any traffic closures or detours, or utility disruptions, if 2-40 2011 EA/FONSI 2018 Traffic Study SBCTA, Resident Engineer, and Contractor Prior to any grading or construction (prepare) / During any grading or construction (implement)